 Sam Hammons left the Oklahoma City law firm which he had founded in 1987 to devote more time to Sequoyah Capital, LLC.
 Sequoyah specializes in advising clients with respect to energy projects, technology and financing.
 Mr. Hammons has been engaged by oil and gas companies, electric generation firms, environmental concerns, and companies and individuals developing innovative energy-related technologies.
 Prior to its sale, Mr. Hammons worked as a Colleague with COSCO Capital Management of New York.
 He is co-founder of Intrinsic Energy Technology, LLC of Edmond, Oklahoma, an intellectual property company holding patents to innovative technologies.
 He also serves as an advisor to Penn America Energy, LLC of New York and coordinates government affairs activities on behalf of Express Employment Professionals.

-Mr. Hammons has represented various companies and financial institutions in international transactions in numerous countries in Eastern and Western Europe, Central and South America, China and Japan.
+While in law practice, Mr. Hammons represented various clients with international transactions in numerous countries in Eastern and Western Europe, Central and South America, China and Japan.

 Before entering private practice, Mr. Hammons founded and later sold Clinton Gas Transmission, one of the nation's first natural gas marketing companies.
 He was a partner in the RAM Group, an energy consulting firm, where he managed the Natural Gas Contracts Division.
 Prior to joining the RAM Group, he was the Director of the Oklahoma Department of Energy while serving on the Governor’s cabinet.

 He served on the staffs of two Oklahoma governors as Assistant for Energy and Natural Resources.
 Mr. Hammons has often represented Oklahoma energy and tax interests in Washington, D.C. including presenting testimony before Congressional Committees as well as working with individual Congressmen and Senators.
 In 1980-1981 he helped author the Report of the Energy Task Force of the Future of the South Commission.